lwriedt/lwriedt.github.io/articles.md

 What is Artificial Intelligence?
 [Artificial Intelligence](https://lwriedt.github.io/AI)

+Dangers of using AI for human decisions [AI Dangers](https://lwriedt.github.io/ChatGPT_Text_on_AI_Dangers)

+---

+## Planned articles

 How are AI influencing popular elections?
 [Election manipulation](https://lwriedt.github.io/Elections)

----

-## Planned articles

 What is the part of humans in Artificial Intelligence?
 [Human factor](https://lwriedt.github.io/human_factor)